 Balloon Sinuplasty Recovery

-Balloon sinuplasty is considered relatively non-invasive, meaning it doesn’t cause much trauma to the nasal area.
-This makes for minimal recovery time.
+Overall balloon sinuplasty does not cause much trauma to the nasal area.
+This makes it relatively non-invasive and have minimal recovery time.
 Most patients can return to work and their normal activities after one day.
-Dr Cilento will make sure all your airway needs are taken care of in the most efficient and non-invasive way possible.